 - difficulty breathing through your nose – it might feel blocked

 - your nose changing shape – for example, it's not as straight as before

 You can usually treat a broken nose yourself.
 It should start getting better within 3 days and be fully healed within 3 weeks.

-- hold an ice pack (or frozen peas) wrapped in a tea towel on your nose for up to 15 minutes, several times a day
+hold an ice pack (or bag of frozen peas) wrapped in a tea towel on your nose for up to 15 minutes, several times a day

-- do not try to straighten your nose yourself if it's changed shape – see a GP instead
+do not try to straighten your nose yourself if it's changed shape – go to a minor injuries unit or see a GP instead

-- do not play sports where your face might be hit for at least 6 weeks
+do not play sports for at least 6 weeks if there's a chance your face might be hit

 Non-urgent advice: Go to a minor injuries unit or see a GP if: